 My First Triathlon – Salute Tri

 Last year I convinced John from Run.
 Geek.
 Run (disney) that he should do a triathlon with me.
 We signed up for the Salute Triathlon and got to training.
 Unfortunately, for both of us, life got in the way and training didn’t go as well as planned.
 I was pretty good with my swim and run, but I did not even touch my bike one time since my duathlon months and months before.
+Admittedly, preparation fell a little short here.
+More serious athletes dedicate far more time to nutrition and training, even going as far as adopting diets such as the David Goggins diet in the lead up to the day.

 I think the hardest thing about completing in your first multi-sport event is preparing all the STUFF that you need to have – helmet, shoes, goggles, fuel, towel, etc. I felt like I was packing up my entire house!